Hardwood Deck Stains 4.9/5 (8)

 Exotic Hardwood Deck Staining

 There are many different types of wood used for decking material.
-While the most common is pressure-treated pine, some of the most beautiful are any of the exotic hardwoods.
+While the most common is pressure-treated pine, some of the most beautiful are exotic hardwoods.
 Woods such as Ipe, Redwood, Brazilian, Mahogany, Teak, and Pau Lupe are very sought after for deck owners looking for a gorgeous yet durable deck.

-Top IPE and Exotic Hardwood Stain Ratings
+2. My Best Exotic Hardwood Stain Ratings

 1. Restore-A-Deck Hardwood Stain